Chargeback Disputes FAQ: How to Fight Chargebacks (2026)

 Submit your rebuttal letter and evidence package to your payment processor within the deadline (usually 7 to 30 days depending on the card network).
 The win rate for well-documented representments is roughly 40% to 60%.

-Pro Tip: Never submit a generic response.
-Tailor every piece of evidence to the specific reason code — irrelevant evidence weakens your case.
+Pro tip: never submit a generic response.
+Tailor every piece of evidence to the specific reason code, because irrelevant evidence weakens your case.

-Friendly fraud occurs when a legitimate customer makes a purchase, receives the product, and then files a chargeback claiming the transaction was unauthorized or the item wasn't received.
+Friendly fraud occurs when a legitimate customer makes a purchase, receives the product, and then files a chargeback claiming the transaction was unauthorized or the item was not received.
 This accounts for an estimated 60% to 80% of all chargebacks.

 Prevention strategies: